 Some drugs activate the neurons that send these neurotransmitters through the brain because they are similar in chemical structure.
 They act like the brain’s existing chemicals, but they can interfere with the brain’s natural production and transmission of these chemicals.
 This happens with drugs like marijuana and opioids.

 Other drugs can cause an overload of the natural neurotransmitters, flooding the brain with large amounts of dopamine or serotonin and then preventing the normal recycling process that the brain uses to regulate levels of these chemicals.
 This leads to too much of a neurotransmitter being released in the brain’s synapses.
 Stimulant drugs like cocaine act in this way in the brain.

-This part of the brain regulates stress and related symptoms like irritability and anxiety.
+- Extended amygdala: This part of the brain regulates stress and related symptoms like irritability and anxiety.
 When drugs provide relief from these distressful symptoms, the brain creates a reward response, and this triggers an incentive to seek out the drug again.
-This pattern becomes an ingrained response that becomes more hardwired into the brain with continue substance abuse over time.
+This pattern becomes an ingrained response that becomes more hardwired into the brain with continued substance abuse over time.

 As you can see, the brain is a complicated system that is easily impacted by the consumption of pleasure-producing substances.
 The various functions in the brain work together to form a cycle that is difficult to break.

 How Addictive Are the Different Classes of Drugs?

 How addictive a certain class of drugs are depends on how that drug interacts with the brain and how strong the tendency toward dependency is with certain substances.
 Drugs that are more potent and reach the brain more quickly, and those that lead to withdrawal when the effects wear off, are the most addictive classes of drugs.

 More potent forms of any drug will provide a higher risk for dependency because the potency of the drug increases the reward value in the brain.

 This provides a stronger reinforcement for drug-using behaviors.